Does Safari block Google Analytics?

 Google Analytics creates a blind spot

-In addition, privacy laws have agreed that every website that uses cookies should display a cookie banner.
-When more and more website visitors disagree with your cookie setting, you will miss them in your Google Analytics data.
+In addition, many privacy laws (such as the ePrivacy Directive in the EU) require a cookie banner to collect consent.
+When more and more website visitors refuse consent, you will miss them in your Google Analytics data.

 There are Google Analytics alternatives out there